giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 ### TLS

-It is possible to configure TLS encryption in your ingress objects.
+It's possible to configure TLS encryption in your ingress objects.
 You can either terminate TLS in your application by enabling SSL passthrough or let the ingress controller terminate it for you.

 #### SSL passthrough

-__Warning__: This feature was disabled by default in the ingress NGINX controller managed by Giant Swarm.
-Reason is a potential [crash](https://github.com/kubernetes/ingress-nginx/issues/2354) of internal TCP proxier.
+__Warning__: This feature was disabled by default in the ingress nginx controller managed by Giant Swarm.
+Reason is a potential [crash](https://github.com/kubernetes/ingress-nginx/issues/2354) of internal TCP proxy.
 We recommend to [terminate TLS in ingress controller](#terminating-tls-in-ingress-controller) instead.

 For SSL passthrough you need to set an annotation and enable TLS for the host: